EhsanKA/FACS_Sampling/README.md

 # FACS_Sampling
 Investigating new strategies on Sampling from Flow Cytometry data with more focus on capturing more rare cell types

-To the package locally, only run the `./build_deploy.sh`.
+To install the package locally, only run the `./build_deploy.sh`.

 ### Dependencies
 [Scanpy](https://scanpy.readthedocs.io/en/stable/installation.html): `conda install -c conda-forge scanpy python-igraph leidenalg` or `pip install scanpy`